The Gospel Of Musical Theatre halka açık

 continue reading

 It's time for Peter’s favorite Sondheim musical: Sunday in the Park with George!
 Stephen Sondheim & James Lapine’s Pulitzer Prize-winning 1985 musical masterpiece is a beautiful meditation on art and art-making.
-We love this show, and we hope you will too.
-We talk about: - Making art, preaching sermons, and the art of living – and suffering & failu…
+We love this show, and we hope you will too. ________________________________ We talk about: - The Art of Living: Making art, preaching se…

 continue reading

 Peter & Nathan's keep rolling through the Sondheim oeuvre with his most notorious "flop," the 1981 Merrily We Roll Along!
 Is it really a bitter, nihilistic look at growing older?
-Or is there actually something—dare we say—holy at work in this experimental, bittersweet musical about growing up?
-We Talk About: - Is it true that, as Mary says, "God do…
+Or is there actually something—dare we say—holy at work in this experimental, bittersweet musical about growing up? ________________________________ We Talk About: - Praye…

 continue reading